DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 Link.create :source=>1, :target=>2, :link_type=>"0";
 ~~~

-3 .
+3\.
 Enter "exit" to close the console.

 Next we need to implement data loading and saving in the chart with the help of controllers.

-Step 3.
-Loading Data
+Step 4.
+Loading data
 -------------------

 After we've created model classes and run the migration, we can load the database data into our gantt.